christophpickl/gadsu/notes/HOWTO_RELEASE.md

 # Release Script

-* start the RELEASE SCRIPT
+* Start the RELEASE SCRIPT: `$ ./scripts/release.sh` (better to invoke from project directory rather inside the `scripts` folder)
-* specify release and next dev version; e.g.: `1.4.0` and `1.5.0-SNAPSHOT`
+* Specify release and next dev version; e.g.: `1.4.0` and `1.5.0-SNAPSHOT`
-* wait until the build is done and find artifacts in the BUILD DIR
+* Wait until the build is done and find artifacts in the BUILD DIR

 ```
 $ ./scripts/release.sh